peterfrench/kohana-assets/README.md

 Kohana Assets
 =============

-An easy to use Kohana asset manager.
+An easy to use Kohana Assets manager.

 ## Usage